Virgin" . . . What's It Mean?

 E is added to further prolong shelf life.

-such as chlorophyll and beta carotene.
+add chemicals and artificial flavors, such as chlorophyll and beta carotene.

 Word about European Olive Oil

 The most authoritative sign to look for in buying olive oil from European producers is the European Union's

 denominations of origin program.
 This is a strict labeling policy that means a certain product comes from a specific

 geographical area, and was produced under a rigorous set of clearly defined standards that have historically been used to